 In 2020, the exhibit was significantly updated and expanded and includes rare photographs, biographies, historic posters, recordings, and live music videos.

 Display cases feature items from the Victory Grill and The Music Professors, plus instruments and memorabilia from featured artists and East Austin Blues and Jazz communities.
+Also presented are QR codes that connect to online recordings which enable visitors to experience and enjoy many of these musicians’ unique sounds.
+(QR code readers can be downloaded free on your smartphone.
+See posted Instructions aat the Museum.)

 The multi-genre exhibit explores Blues, Ragtime/ Barrelhouse, Jazz, and Gospel Music.
 The Exhibit is the result of more than 30 years of research and documentation by The Texas Music Museums volunteers in an effort to preserve the rich heritage of East Austin’s African-American musicians.
 This important ever-growing, “living” exhibit is permanently on display at the Texas Music Museum since 2012 and is continuously updated.
 It is a one-of-a-kind exhibit!
 View it in the back Gallery of the Texas Music Museum.